People often ask, "What inspires you to paint?"

 Finally, I admit....and yes, it's true....
 Artist's are known as a rather strange and obsessive breed.
 I am thankful to have this love of art and the excitement to create which has carried with me every step my entire life!

 I now work from my home based studio doing freelance watercolors, pastels & commission pieces.
-I live with my wonderful and supportive husband Tim, 2 cats and 2 lazy but loyal dogs at home in beautiful Raymond, Washington.
+I live with my wonderful and supportive husband Tim, 2 cats and 2 lazy but loyal dogs, at home in beautiful Raymond, Washington.
+While not painting, I enjoy riding our Indian Motorcycle around the country taking pictures.

 Thanks for your interest and taking the time to read about me and my crazy artistic journey!
 Much love and appreciation to all~